 The Collier Enterprises South Wetland is our signature restoration project and a model for demonstrating how an ecosystem can heal.
 The Garden’s founding staff and volunteers cleared invasive exotic Australian melaleuca, Brazilian pepper, and cattails that once dominated the site, allowing native grasses, sedges, and rushes to reclaim the marsh.
 The open water areas are a critical stopping off point for migratory birds.
 More than 200 species have been spotted in the Garden (see the eBird database for a full list).
 The James and Linda White Birding Tower is a perfect place to observe them.

 These 90 acres also serve as a research park for scientists.
-Click here to learn about our conservation work and opportunities to conduct on-site research.
+Visit our Conservation page to learn about our conservation work and opportunities to conduct on-site research.